LielAmar/LielAmar/README.md

     <br>A Java library to work with and sync multiple databases.
     <br><br>
 - 🌐 [**Language Fix**](https://github.com/LielAmar/LanguageFix)
-    <br>The best Bukkit plugin for fixing RTL issues for languages such as Hebrew & Arabic.
+    <br>An advanced Bukkit plugin for fixing RTL issues for languages such as Hebrew & Arabic.
     <br><br>
 - ⚙ [**Liels Utils**](https://github.com/LielAmar/LielsUtils)
-    <br>A Java Library containing containing several techniques to make dealing with the language and with the Bukkit API.
+    <br>A Java Library containing several techniques to make dealing with the language and with the Bukkit API.
     <br><br>
 - 🎉 [**Party Games**](https://github.com/LielAmar/Party-Games)
     <br>A fork of Hypixel's Party Games plugin, including 26 unique minigames utlizing the Spigot API at its best.